 We have provided research and development services to VISEN Pharmaceuticals ("VISEN") under our Rights Agreements which will be reimbursed by VISEN.
-Further, under our Rights Agreements and clinical supply agreements, we have provided and agreed to provide product supply to VISEN for use in Greater China.
+Further, under our Rights Agreements, clinical supply agreements, purchase agreement and commercial supply agreement, we have provided and agreed to provide product supply to VISEN for use in Greater China.
 In addition, under our cost sharing and volume commitment agreement with VISEN, we have invoiced VISEN's share of project costs as stipulated by the contract.